POSITIVE BEHAVIOUR SUPPORT STRATEGIES FOR children and adolescents WITH AUTISM SPECTRUM DISORDER

 - Free copy of ‘Positive Behaviour Support for Students with ‘Autism Spectrum Disorder’ course book

-- A toolkit of practical strategies to assess, manage and prevent challenging behaviours in students with Autism Spectrum Disorder
+- A toolkit of practical strategies to assess, manage and prevent challenging behaviours in children with Autism Spectrum Disorder

-- Lifetime access to the Behaviour Help app, allowing you to develop a behaviour support plan for any student with Autism Spectrum Disorder
+- Lifetime access to the Behaviour Help app, allowing you to develop a behaviour support plan for a child with Autism Spectrum Disorder

 - A certificate of participation for 5 hours of professional development